You are not alone. Don’t let pain or embarrassment hold you back any longer. Our experienced pelvic physios can help you get your life back!

 Floor Muscle (PFM)

-Pain during intercourse, erectile dysfunction and the inability to empty the bladder or bowel are all signs of an overactive pelvic floor muscle.
+Pain during intercourse, and the inability to empty the bladder or bowel are all signs of an overactive pelvic floor muscle.
 Like other muscles, it can be treated with physio.

 Sexual Pain Post